 AO IP Pool Management

-participates in IP pool management and IP address assignment services for AO end-users.
+Wyre participates in IP pool management and IP address assignment services for AO end-users.
 The effective IP address assignment to individual AO end-users customers is the responsibility of the AO NCP.
-The AO uses its own IP address range for each of the 5 RPOIs and configures these ranges in the appropriate NE on a per RPOI basis.
+The AO uses its own IP address range for each of the 5 RPOIs and Wyre configures these ranges in the appropriate NE on a per RPOI basis.
 Multiple ranges are required per RPOI.
 The AO needs to assign IP addresses to its individual end-user devices that are selected from the AO IP ranges configured for a particular RPOI.
 The address “lease-time” needs to be of limited duration (maximum 24H).
 In addition, the “lease-time” should not be lower than 2 hours to avoid excessive network overhead unless requested otherwise during Planned Maintenances.

 Wholesale Broadband Network Gateway (WS-BNG)